A Survey on Evaluating Quality and Trustworthiness in LLM-Generated Data: Symbolic and Logical Data

 Recent reasoning model pipelines follow this approach by collecting large volumes of partially verified rollouts.
 These rollouts are filtered using automated verifiers and learned judges and are then used as signals for downstream post-training.
 Similarly, public releases such as SYNTHETIC-2 provide large-scale datasets that are the results of reasoning agents working with verifiers across various task families \citep{primeintellect2025synthetic2}.
 This approach produces verified reasoning traces that are suitable for distillation.
 The key difference in this method lies in the nature of the data.
 The data are policy traces generated during search and optimization processes instead of static and one-shot synthetic question and answer pairs.

-\paragraph{Preference-Curated Generation via LLM as a Judge.} Finally, in scenarios where rigid programmatic checks are incomplete or unavailable, many pipelines rely on preference curation and supervision using LLMs as judge mechanisms.
-UltraFeedback constructs large scale preference signals by sampling multiple candidate responses and scoring them using a superior model.
+\paragraph{Preference-Curated Generation via LLM as a Judge.} Finally, in scenarios where rigid programmatic checks are incomplete or unavailable, many pipelines rely on preference curation and supervision using LLMs-as-judge mechanisms.
+UltraFeedback constructs large-scale preference signals by sampling multiple candidate responses and scoring them using a superior model.
 These scores are based on dimensions such as helpfulness, truthfulness, and instruction adherence \citep{cui-etal-2024-ultrafeedback}.

 CodeUltraFeedback applies a similar concept to the programming domain.
 In this context, judges assess candidate solutions based on coding preferences such as readability and adherence to instructions \citep{weyssow2024codeultrafeedback}.
-Related self training approaches, such as STaR, create rationales through generate and filter loops where correctness serves as a general acceptance signal \citep{zelikman2022star}.
-Collectively, these methods emphasize model driven evaluation.
-Reasoning data are generated at scale and then organized by judge models into ranked or preference annotated corpora.
-This process supports alignment, preference optimization, and self improvement.
+Related self-training approaches, such as STaR, create rationales through generate and filter loops where correctness serves as a general acceptance signal \citep{zelikman2022star}.
+Collectively, these methods emphasize model-driven evaluation.
+Reasoning data are generated at scale and then organized by judge models into ranked or preference-annotated corpora.
+This process supports alignment, preference optimization, and self-improvement.